Lupine (Lupinus spp.) is a leguminous agricultural crop.

 Due to its powerful root system and undemanding nature, it is used in anti-erosion measures: strengthening sands and ravines.

-The heat requirements of annual lupins depend on the length of their vegetation.
+The heat requirements of annual lupins depend on the duration of vegetation.
 Seeds begin to germinate at 4-5°C.

 Yellow lupine is more heat-loving than narrow-leaved lupine.
 Frosts under -2 … -5 °C may cause plant death.
 It can be grown on the same soils as narrow-leaved.
 It is better adapted to sandy soils, but is less tolerant of acidic soils.